Photo credit: Royal Balloon Rwanda

 Apart from Ihema, other lakes found within the protected area include Kivumba, Hago, Gishanju, Mihindi and Rwanyakizinga.
 Kagera River meanders on the eastern edge of the park, forming the boundary line between Rwanda and Tanzania.

 Flying in a gondola is one of the most thrilling things I have ever done.
 Also known as a wicker basket, the weaved carrier is partitioned to create a tiny cockpit.
-As small as it is, the hot air balloon cockpit has enough space for the pilot and cylinders containing the heat-producing inflammable propane.
+As small as it is, the hot air balloon cockpit has enough space for the pilot and liquid propane cylinders.

 I flew with three other tourists.
 The second balloon, carrying a whole family, was flown close to ours.
 While airborne, we waved at its passengers.
 They waved back, beaming with excitement.
 Pilots of the two balloons used their walkie talkies to communicate throughout the duration of the flights.